-Heidi's Opening Shot broadcast documentary Defendant 5 was commissioned and broadcast by the ABC and Al Jazeera to over 260 millions homes in 2015 and 2016.
-Amongst other acclaim, Defendant 5 won Best Short Film at GFFIS (Green Film Festival in Seoul) 2016 and was nominated for a Golden Kapok award at the Guangzhoa International Documentary Film Festival 2016.
-Heidi was honoured as a “World Heritage Hero” by the German Government at the opening ceremony of the World Heritage Committee’s meeting in Bonn in 2015 for her film work leading to the World Heritage protection of the Tasmanian forests.
+Heidi's autobiographical documentary Defendant 5 was commissioned and broadcast by the ABC and Al Jazeera to 260 million homes worldwide.
+Defendant 5 was awarded Best Short Film at Green Film Festival in Seoul 2016 and nominated for the Golden Kapok award at the Guangzhou International Documentary Film Festival 2016.
+Heidi was honoured as a “Heritage Hero” by the German Government at the opening ceremony of the World Heritage Committee’s meeting in Bonn, 2015.

-Heidi Lee Douglas grew up in Newcastle whilst travelling extensively throughout South East Asia on a shoestring budget with her travel obsessed parents, giving her insight into other cultures and social issues.
+Heidi Lee Douglas grew up in Newcastle NSW whilst travelling extensively throughout South East Asia on a shoestring budget with her travel obsessed parents, giving her insight into other cultures and social issues.
 She felt a bolt of lightning when she picked up a video camera at age 17 and went on to complete a Video Production major (Bachelor of Arts, Media and Communications Studies) in 1999 at the University of Newcastle, whilst being mentored and working as Production/Camera Assistant on Catherine Marciniak's acclaimed documentary about the closure of Newcastle's BHP, Steel City (ABC).

 Heidi's graduate films focused on social change documentary storytelling.
 After university Heidi independently produced, directed, shot and edited the award winning half hour documentary Footsteps (2001) about Aboriginal land rights issues in arid South Australia.
-After travelling throughout war-torn East Timor and providing footage for Reuters, Heidi went to Tasmania to make a documentary about community division over logging,
+After travelling throughout war-torn East Timor and providing footage for Reuters, Heidi went to Tasmania to make a documentary about community division over logging.

-Heidi's work drew the attention of Australia's largest conservation organisation, The Wilderness Society, and she was subsequently employed as their national in-house video producer.
-Over the next six years Heidi produced numerous short documentaries and pioneering web-content about critical Australian environmental issues.
+Heidi's work drew the attention of Australia's largest conservation organisation, The Wilderness Society, who created a position for her as their national in-house video producer.
+Over the next six years Heidi produced and directed numerous game-changing short documentaries and pioneering web-content about critical Australian environmental issues.
 Significantly, Heidi's films and footage archive was used globally to draw attention to the destruction of Tasmania's ancient forests.

 Logging company Gunns Ltd responded to the campaign to save Tasmania's forest by suing Heidi and 19 other critics for over $6.4 million dollars in an unsuccessful test economic tort that challenged the right to free speech.
-During this five year court battle Heidi documented the case whilst continuing to make many short documentaries that were pivotal to environmental campaigns all around Australia.
+During this five year court battle Heidi documented the case whilst continuing to make many films that were pivotal to environmental campaigns all around Australia.
 Heidi also developed her drama screenwriting skills through competitive courses run by AFTRS and Screen Tasmania, writing shorts and her first feature, the Holding-Redlich award winning gothic horror love story My Mother's Skin.